 In accordance with copyright law a separate request must be submitted for each item.
 Accurate and complete information about the item and the patron making the request are essential to processing requests.
 Any request may be cancelled and returned if it lacks sufficient information to be processed.
 By submitting a request patrons acknowledge their acceptance of Interlibrary Loan policies, fees, and copyright laws.

 Patrons must determine accessibility before submitting requests by searching the Libraries Catalog, using Journal Finder and Findit@UofL, and consulting our library staff.
-Note that some of the Libraries’ collections are not cataloged in Minerva (such as the ERIC microfiche collection).
+Note that some of the Libraries’ collections are not cataloged in the library catalog (such as the ERIC microfiche collection).
 Patrons may request items to be transferred between Belknap Campus and Health Sciences Campus via ILLiad.
 Belknap campus patrons (not eligible for document delivery) must retrieve items from libraries located on Belknap Campus.